 You might wonder if Fitbit is still relevant after more than a decade in the game.
 But while there are more smartwatches and fitness trackers than ever, Fitbit remains one of the most recognizable names in the industry.
-A big plus in Fitbit’s favor is the relative affordability of all its products.
-It’s also got a huge community of 31 million active users, making it a beginner-friendly platform.
+And Fitbit trackers are relatively affordable, especially since they often go on sale.
+The Fitbit community is huge, with 31 million active users, making it a beginner-friendly platform.
 All the devices come with a free trial to Fitbit Premium, the company’s subscription service that adds guided workouts, meditations, and access to more in-depth metrics.

 This broad range of products can be a bit challenging to navigate.
-Is it still worth buying a Versa 2 in 2022?
-What’s the difference between the Inspire 2 and the Luxe?
+Is it still worth buying a Versa 3 in 2022?
+What’s the difference between the Inspire 3 and the Luxe?
 Does the Pixel Watch change things?

 No worries.
 We’ve tested every Fitbit tracker and smartwatch on the block.
 Whether you’re just getting started on your fitness journey or you’re a veteran trying to upgrade, here’s what you should buy.

-Like the Versa, the $179.95 Charge is one of Fitbit’s most beloved lineups.
-That said, the Charge 5 is the most significant update to the fitness band we’ve seen in a while.
-There’s now a color OLED screen, plus an EKG and EDA sensor.
-You also get built-in GPS, NFC payments, SpO2 sensors — the only thing you’re really missing is a digital assistant.
+The Charge series has always been popular, and the $149.95 Charge 5 is no exception.
+It’s Fitbit’s higher-end fitness band but easily competes with the more expensive Versa 4 on features.
+There’s now a color OLED screen plus an EKG and EDA sensor.
+You also get built-in GPS, NFC payments, and SpO2 sensors — the only thing you’re really missing is a digital assistant.

 The only qualm we have with the Charge 5 is the always-on display.
 While it’s beautiful, it’s a major battery drain.
 The Charge 5 has an estimated seven days of battery life, but that dwindles down to about two if you have the always-on display enabled.
 It’s a shame because the OLED is a lot easier on the eyes than the monochrome LED screen on the Charge 4.

 Altogether though, you’re getting a hell of a lot for the price.
-It’s not easy to find an FDA-cleared EKG wearable for under $200.
-In fact, this is probably the only one available right now.
-The only other Fitbit capable of EKG and EDA readings is the $299.95 Sense.
+It’s the only FDA-cleared EKG wearable you can find for under $200, and the only other Fitbits capable of EKG and EDA readings are the Sense and Sense 2.
 So unless you’re dead set on the smartwatch form factor, the Charge 5 is the better overall deal.

-If you’re trying to decide between the Charge 5 and Versa 3, it boils down to what you value more: savings and comfort or smarter features and battery life.
-If it’s the former, then the Charge 5 is your best bet.
-If it’s the latter, then the Versa 3 is worth the extra moolah.
+If you’re trying to decide between the Charge 5 and Versa 4, we recommend the Charge 5 in most cases.
 Both will get you similar health tracking experiences, though the Charge 5 packs in a little extra thanks to the EKG and EDA sensors.
 (But as I mentioned earlier, most people probably won’t use these sensors that much.)
 The Versa 4 will get Google Maps and Wallet in the near future, but it’s been nerfed when it comes to third-party apps.
 All things considered, the Charge 5 is the better value.

 The best Fitbit for kids

-That pretty much covers all the Fitbits you can buy right now.
+That pretty much covers the current Fitbit lineup.
 The only one we haven’t touched thus far — and the only one that I haven’t tested myself — is the $79.95 Ace 3.
 That’s Fitbit’s tracker for kids — and it’s the single Fitbit available for minors.
 It’s a basic tracker with a rugged bumper and comes with parental controls.
 It’s got better battery life than its predecessor but doesn’t come with GPS.
 Also, while it does have heart rate sensors, it’s not a metric that’s actively tracked for children.
 Instead, it’s used to determine how many “active minutes” they’re getting.
 Overall, it’s a decent choice for parents whose main priority is making sure their kids get enough daily exercise.
 If you want location tracking, however, you’re going to have to look for something other than a Fitbit.